jonjoncronin/data-structures/README.md

 ### Resources
 --------------------------------------------------------------------------------
-There are many resources on data structures in C, but thorough free ones are the best.
+There are many resources on data structures in C, but free ones are the best.
 Here are some that we have found helpful while we were exploring.

 Yale's [Notes on Data Structures and Programming](www.cs.yale.edu/homes/aspnes/classes/223/notes.pdf) (CPSC 223, Spring 2015)